 With a title like that, you can make a fairly safe bet that the site isn’t reviewing Christian movies.
 And you’d be right, its focus is genre flicks, with a major in horror films.
 Funny, entertaining and yes, even informative.

 What else is the Net good for, if not sites with fascinating text interspersed with random, but somehow fitting, images?
 Too bad the Web is littered with these pesky sites that focus on brilliant content over slick, ultimately empty commercial flash!
 How is a burgeoning information delivery system to support its own bloated, meaningless excess?
 Now.
 Where was I?
 Oh yeah, this is a cool movie review site.
-The site eventually got a makeover, but hey… still good.
+UPDATE: the original link has gone down with the demise of Geocities, but here is an archived version; as far as I can see, the links to the reviews still work.

 My original blurb, describing Atom: